kumbulanit/t-sql/tech company/untitled/Module 3 - Writing SELECT Queries/Lesson3_Using_Column_and_Table_Aliases.md

 -- Inconsistent: Sometimes using alias, sometimes not SELECT
     e.FirstName,
-    LastName,           -- Should be e.LastName
+    e.LastName,           -- Should be e.LastName
     e.BaseSalary,
     d.DepartmentName      -- Should be d.DepartmentName
 FROM Employees e